voschezang/coding-handbook/metaphysics/worldmap.md

 An organization is a connection of entities.
 It evolves, as the underlying entities evolve.
 It has internal dynamics.

 - E.g. a tree consists of leaves: `🍃🍃🍃🍃`
+- E.g. a forest consists of trees: `🌲🌲🌲🌲`